yesbabylon/b2/README.md

-# B2 repository purpose
+# b2

-Welcome to our repository for initializing instances using the eQual framework!
+Welcome to our repository that allows you to easily initialize eQual instances on your Ubuntu server!

-This repository provides scripts and configurations designed to automate the setup process of eQual ecosystem.
+This repository provides scripts and configurations designed to automate the setup process of an eQual ecosystem.

-These scripts setup essential services on Linux servers and setup listener server for automatically handling some instance process automatically.
+The `./install.sh` script:
+  - **setup essential services** on an Ubuntu server
+  - **starts an API** that allows to smoothly manage the host and its instances

 Whether you're a developer exploring the capabilities of eQual or a business owner seeking efficient server deployment solutions, our scripts simplify the installation and configuration of various tools and services.